 1. Single-Life Option.
 A married member, with the consent of the member's spouse, may elect to receive the single-life annuity to be paid for the life of the member only, with no continuation to the surviving spouse upon the death of the member.
 2. Joint and Survivor Lifetime Options.
-Upon retirement, the member, with consent of the member's spouse, if the member is married, may elect to receive benefits in the form of a joint and survivor lifetime annuity providing 50%, 75% or 100% continuation to the member's spouse, eligible designated domestic partner, children, parents, brothers or sisters.
-These options cannot be elected prior to retirement to provide benefits if death occurs before benefits begin.
+Upon retirement, the member, with consent of the member's spouse, if the member is married, may elect to receive benefits in the form of a joint and survivor lifetime annuity providing 50%, 75% or 100% continuation to the member's spouse, eligible designated domestic partner, children, parents, brothers or sisters.12 These options cannot be elected prior to retirement to provide benefits if death occurs before benefits begin.

-If you are not married, see Section VI.C below to learn how to designate a domestic partner for purposes of this Plan.
+11 If you are not married, see Section VI.C below to learn how to designate a domestic partner for purposes of this Plan.

 3. "Pop-Up" Joint and Survivor Lifetime Options.
 Additionally, a member who is married or has an eligible designated domestic partner or has designated an eligible beneficiary may elect one of the forms of the joint and survivor lifetime annuities (described in 2, above) subject to a "pop-up," which provides 100% of the member's single life annuity after all designated beneficiaries and his or her joint annuitants predecease the member.
 Election of the pop-up option reduces the amount of the member's and beneficiary's monthly annuity payment.
 4. Social Security Adjustment Option.
-A Social Security Adjustment Option is also available if you retire before your Social Security retirement age.
+Except when the Plan is in "critical status" under applicable funding rules in the Internal Revenue Code, a Social Security Adjustment Option is also available if you retire before your Social Security retirement age.
 Under this option, you receive a larger amount from the Plan before your Social Security benefits begin, and a smaller amount (or none) when you receive Social Security benefits.
 This option makes it possible for you to receive approximately the same total monthly amount for life from your combined Plan benefits and Social Security benefits.
 However, - (a) Plan benefits are paid for the life of the member only, with no continuation to the surviving spouse or eligible designated domestic partner upon the death of the member; and - (b) the Plan will not increase the benefit amount it pays even if the amount of your Social Security benefit decreases for any reason.